RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models: Experimental Results

 \subsection{Benchmark}

 \begingroup \endgroup

-\cref{tab:benchmark} reports accuracy on seven language understanding benchmarks.
+\cref{tab:benchmark} and \cref{tab:benchmark2} reports accuracy on seven language understanding benchmarks on Llama-7B and Llama-2-13B.
 Overall, performance degrades as the pruning ratio increases.
-RCPU consistently outperform WANDA-sp baseline, and the gap widens at higher pruning ratios.
-Moreover, RCPU achieves higher mean accuracy than FLAP across all pruning levels, indicating that geometry-preserving compensation can be more effective than bias-only correction.
+RCPU achieves higher mean accuracy than FLAP across all pruning levels, indicating that geometry-preserving compensation can be more effective than bias-only correction.
+Comparing \cref{tab:benchmark} with \cref{tab:l1512}, the scaled variant performed better and ranked as the best baseline more often in the 512-sample setting than in the 128-sample setting.
+Intuitively, the additional samples stabilize the norm statistics of the unpruned versus pruned outputs, allowing the global scale $s^\star$ to more effectively restore the original magnitude.
+Regarding \cref{tab:benchmark2}, SliceGPT transforms the entire model into an equivalent structure using an orthogonal matrices, and then performs row or column deletion in a single global step.
+Due to this property of applying a global transformation followed by global pruning, we expect that, at high pruning ratios, a mismatch arises between the input distributions assumed by each layer and the actual input distributions after pruning.
+This mismatch is also expected to accumulate across layers and thus we believe accuracy tends to degrade at high pruning ratios.
+In contrast, RCPU optimizes the pruning-induced error layer by layer.
+Thus, even at high pruning ratios, each layer is more likely to maintain representations close to the inputs it assumes, which we believe leads to better benchmark performance.
 Looking at individual tasks, HellaSwag and WinoGrande show relatively stronger performance with RCPU.
 These tasks require contextual consistency and pronoun resolution, both of which are sensitive to orientation shifts in the representation space.
 The benefit observed here aligns with the perplexity improvements reported earlier, suggesting that rotation-constrained updates help preserve the structural properties of output representations that underlie these tasks.
-Similarly, for BoolQ and PIQA, which rely directly on basic language modeling ability and commonsense judgments, RCPU maintains stable performance, again consistent with trends in perplexity.